zowe/docs-site/docs/user-guide/mvd-uribroker.md

 `pluginListUri(pluginType: ZLUX.PluginType): string`

-Returns: A URI, which when accesseds returns the list of existing plug-ins on the server by the type specified, such as "Application" or "all".
+Returns: A URI, which when accessed returns the list of existing plug-ins on the server by  type, such as "Application" or "all".